jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/esp32-mqtt.md

 1. Add the following code below this new code to create an MQTT client object and connect to the MQTT broker:

     ```python
-    mqtt_client = mqtt.Client(client_name)
+    mqtt_client = MQTTClient(client_name, 'test.mosquitto.org')
-    mqtt_client.connect('test.mosquitto.org')

-    mqtt_client.loop_start()
+    mqtt_client.connect()

     print("MQTT connected!")
     ```

-    This code creates the client object, connects to the public MQTT broker, and starts a processing loop that runs in a background thread listening for messages on any subscribed topics.
+    This code creates the client object and connects to the public MQTT broker.

 1. Run the code in the same way as you ran the code from the previous part of the assignment.
-If you are using a virtual IoT device, then **make sure the CounterFit app is running and the light sensor and LED have been created on the correct pins**.

     ```output
-    ...nightlight$ python3 app.py
+    >>> %Run -c $EDITOR_CONTENT

+    MPY: soft reboot
+    network config: ('10.6.3.163', '255.255.240.0')
     MQTT connected!
+    Light level: 1034
-    Light level: 0
+    Light level: 1034
-    Light level: 0
+    Light level: 1034
     ```

-> 💁 You can find this code in the [code-mqtt/virtual-device](code-mqtt/virtual-device) folder.
+> 💁 You can find this code in the [code-mqtt/esp32](code-mqtt/esp32) folder.

 😀 You have successfully connected your device to an MQTT broker.